maziac/binary-file-viewer/design/overall.md

 ## registerFileType

-'registerFileType' allows the user to install his own function to if the file is the right file to be parsed.
+'registerFileType' allows the user to install his own function to chek if the file is the right file to be parsed.
 Whenever the user selects a binary file in vscode's file explorer this function is called and should return 'true' if the file can be parsed.

-If more than 1 registered function returns true the user is asked which parser to use.
+If more than 1 registered function returns true an error is reproted and the first one is used.

 The function registered by registerFileType is executed by the extension.

+The extension itself registers for all file types (\*.*) but priority is "option".
+I.e. it is not used as default extension unless the user configures vscode to do so.

 ## registerParser

-'registerParser' is executed by the main parser.
-After execution the registered function is immediately called to use the parser code.
+'registerParser' is executed by the main parser inside the webview.

-The function registered by registerParser is executed by the webView.
+If an error occurs it is reported back to the extension which presents it in the PROBLEM area.

+Otherwise the given function (provided by the user) will setup the visualization of the bin file by calling the parser's API functions..

 # Creation of the DOM

 Each invocation of 'addRow' adds another node to the Dom object.
 In fact everything is a large table and 'addRow' adds another row to it.
-Some of the last set cells are remembered until the next row so that the user can add more contents.
-I.e. hover information.
 When 'addDetails' is called this also adds another row and the previous row gets a collapsible icon (+).
 The just added row gets another embedded table.
+The current row is remembered and restored after the 'addDetails' block.